souljedi/QRontol/README.md

 ```

 ### Installing

+pip integraton is planed for later and will be documented here.

 A step by step series of examples that tell you have to get a development env running